Bubblin-Superbooks/ABCD-Animal-Book/README.md

 # Superbook
 The book is live: [ABCD Animals Book](https://bubbl.in/cover/a-b-c-d-animals-book-by-marvin-danig)

-It's best experienced on the iPad.
+It's best experienced on the iPad & Android tablet.
 Slight frame rate quirks might occur on Android tablets due to the hacky use of CSS3 animations.
 Just for the fun of it.

 # Hack it